 Investment activities in China by foreign investors are principally governed by the Guidance Catalogue of Industries for Foreign Investment, or the Catalogue, which was promulgated and is amended from time to time by the Ministry of Commerce, or MOFCOM, and the National Development and Reform Commission, or NRDC.
 Pursuant to the latest Catalogue, amended and issued on June 28, 2017 and effective on July 28, 2017, or the 2017 Catalogue, industries listed therein are divided into two categories: encouraged industries and the industries within the catalogue of special entry administrative measures, or the Negative List, amended and issued separately on June 28, 2018 and effective on July 28, 2018.
 Establishment of wholly foreign-owned enterprises is generally allowed in industries outside of the Negative List.
-Foreign investors are not allowed to invest in industries that are expressly prohibited in the Negative List.
-The industries that are not expressly prohibited in the Negative List and certain special requirements.
+Foreign investors are not allowed to invest in industries that are expressly prohibited in the Negative List are subject to government approvals and certain special requirements.
 For instance, some are limited to equity or contractual joint ventures, while in some cases Chinese partners are required to hold the majority interests in such joint ventures.
 Industries not listed in the Catalogue are generally open to foreign investment unless specifically restricted by other People's Republic of China, or PRC, regulations.